-As regards Von Pentz’ papal claims there are a few quite detailed sources about the election, but almost nothing about his pontificate.
+As regards Von Pentz’s papal claims there are a few quite detailed sources about the election, but almost nothing about his pontificate.
 The official story is that at a meeting in Spokane, Washington, a group of sedevacantists took the decision to convene a conclave in order to elect a pope.
-On 25 June 1994, this conclave was in fact held in Assisi, where Von Pentz was chosen pope.
+On 25 June 1994, this conclave was in fact held in Assisi, where Von Pentz was elected pope.
 He accepted the office, took the name Linus II and was crowned on 29 June 1994.
-Shortly thereafter, the group tried to enter the Lateran basilica in Rome, but was hindered by the police.
+Shortly thereafter, the group tried to enter the Lateran Basilica in Rome but was hindered by the police.